dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1047: Negotiate equitable benefit-sharing from resources used.
+### T1047: Fair mechanisms ensure local compensation for resource use.

 |Support|
 |---|